Which virus is causing congestion, coughing in so many? Here’s a hint: It’s not COVID

-Excessive chest congestion, horrible coughs, fever and shortness of breath make up the symptoms of the Human metapneumovirus (HMPV), which has similar symptoms to COVID-19 and respiratory syncytial virus (RSV).
+Excessive chest congestion, horrible coughs, fever and shortness of breath make up the symptoms of the Human metapneumovirus, which has similar symptoms to COVID-19 and respiratory syncytial virus.

 While the warm summer months help cases of cold, flu and other respiratory viruses decline, the number of people suffering from HMPV is still higher than normal.